akauppi/GroundLevel-firebase-es/ci/README.md

 ### Update the reference to `ci-builder` GCP project

-The `cloudbuild.merged.yaml` script has these lines at its end:
+The `cloudbuild.merged.{app|backend}.yaml` scripts have these lines at the end:

 ```
 substitutions:
   _BUILDER_IMAGE: gcr.io/ci-builder/firebase-ci-builder:9.16.0-node16-npm7
 ```

 This tells the deployment project, where it can fetch its builder images.
-My `ci-builder` project doesn't provide public pull access, so replace `ci-builder` with the GCP project where you just pushed the builder images.
+My `ci-builder` project doesn't provide public pull access, so replace `/ci-builder/` with the GCP project where you just pushed the builder images.

 ## Cloud Build setup